MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Disable-PSRemoting.md

 # Domain01\User01

-PS C:\> New-PSSession -ComputerName Server01 -ConfigurationName Test [Server01] Connecting to remote server failed with the following error message : Access is denied.
+PS> New-PSSession -ComputerName Server01 -ConfigurationName Test [Server01] Connecting to remote server failed with the following error message : Access is denied.
 For more information, see the about_Rem ote_Troubleshooting Help topic.
 + CategoryInfo          : OpenError: (System.Manageme....RemoteRunspace:RemoteRunspace) [], PSRemotingTransportException